-Typically the student is enrolled in a VET program outside of school hours.
-This could be attained through community organisations such as St John Ambulance WA or Surf Lifesaving; in a workplace environment such as Certificate II Hospitality and Tourism; or through an RTO evening or weekend course.
+Typically, the student is enrolled in a VET program outside of school hours.
+This could be attained through community organisations such as St John Ambulance WA or Surf Lifesaving or through an RTO evening or weekend course.
 In such circumstances it is the student's responsibility to arrange for the Authority to be provided with adequate evidence of achievement and to negotiate the method of reporting to the Authority.
-If possible the College will assist with these requirements; however, the student must initiate procedures with the Director of Studies.
+If possible, the College will assist with these requirements; however, the student must initiate procedures with the Director of Studies.